notblackout/kf2-controlled-difficulty/dynamic_settings.md

 wave 2, to 32 on wave 3, to 36 on waves 4 through the rest of the game.

 Technically, this system even applies to boss waves, although most settings are not meaningful in boss waves.
-This is mostly so that one `BossFP` line is sufficient to control Boss HP no matter the gamelength, and to keep the system with potential future options that might influence both boss and non-boss waves.
+This system applies to boss waves mainly so that one `BossFP` line is sufficient to control Boss HP no matter the gamelength, and to keep the system with potential future options that might influence both boss and non-boss waves.

 The `-Defs` configuration suffix convention may seem a bit odd.
 It was chosen for its resemblance to the `SpawnCycleDefs` which came first (more info on that in [spawn.md](spawn.md)).
 The conceptual